Insurance Broker vs Carrier: Which Should You Choose?

 ---|---|

-When a business owner works directly with a carrier, it is usually because they have a strong respect for the brand.
-They trust that the policy and its subsequent coverage will take care of them properly during a loss.
-It’s also possible that people go directly to the carrier thinking that they will save money by doing so.
-The reality is that the carrier’s rates are fixed, and they won’t provide any discount because you go with them directly.
+Typically, a business owner works directly with a carrier because they have a strong respect for the brand—they trust that the policy and its subsequent coverage will take care of them properly during a loss.
+It’s also possible that they go directly to the carrier thinking that they will save money in doing so because some offer a discount when working directly with consumers, but this isn’t true of every carrier.

-- Direct sales: Use representatives to fulfill policy orders but rarely solicits business via representatives
+- Direct sales: Some carriers use representatives to fulfill policy orders but rarely solicit business via representatives.

-- Independent agents: May have multiple appointments with various carriers to solicit and sell insurance based on limited shopping capabilities
+- Independent agents: These agents may have multiple appointments with various carriers to solicit and sell insurance based on limited shopping capabilities.

-- Brokers: Are small business owners that shop policies among various carriers to find the best deal for clients
+- Brokers: These are small business owners who shop policies among various carriers to find the best deal for clients.

 Bottom Line